turbot/powerpipe-docs/docs/learn/tailpipe.md

 ![](/images/docs/learn/tailpipe-benchmark-detect-kms-key-updated.png)

-The Tailpipe mod has detected 14 potential issues, of which 5 are detectionsd related to updates to KMS keys.
+The Tailpipe mod has detected 14 potential issues, of which 5 are detections related to updates to KMS keys.
 If you know that *ExampleUser* is non-malicious you can exclude those 5 rows with a single click on any row in the `actor` column that matches *ExampleUser*.

 ![](/images/docs/learn/tailpipe-benchmark-detect-kms-key-updated-2.png)